ORANGE CABONNE ROAD SAFETY

 The What’s your Plan B? campaign aims to boost public awareness of of the need to think ahead when it comes to getting home safely, and making a taxi your Plan B.

 This annual campaign targets organisers of work Christmas parties, encouraging businesses to sign up and support the campaign.
-As they plan to keep their staff safe, they can also win free taxi vouchers and a cash contribution towards the running costs for their Christmas party.
+As they plan to keep their staff safe, they can also win free taxi vouchers.

 Log Book Run